philtr/phillipridlen/content/pages/now.md

 interesting challenges to solve with a great deal of autonomy, great benefits, and a serious commitment to life/work balance.

-I work remotely keeping the our payment systems running smoothly, which is not as boring as it sounds.
+I work remotely keeping our payment systems running smoothly, which is not as boring as it sounds.
 (And [we're hiring][careers], by the way.)

 [stitchfix]: https://www.stitchfix.com/